Bentonville School District

 Bentonville Schools is a comprehensive community school district serving students in kindergarten through 12th grade from Bentonville, Arkansas, in Benton County.
 Bentonville Schools encompasses 141.54 mi2 of land, including most of Bentonville, and portions of Bella Vista, Cave Springs, Centerton, Gravette, Highfill, Little Flock, Rogers, and Springdale.
+The district's significant geographic expansion and growing enrollment are characteristic of school systems in regions experiencing rapid economic and demographic growth, often driven by a major corporate presence.

 As of the 2019-2020 school year, the district's 22 schools have a total enrollment of some 18,000 students and 1300 certified staff members.
 Bentonville Schools has grown dramatically in the last decade and is now one of the largest districts (by student population) in the state.

 History

 In response to the Uvalde school shooting of 2022 there was more of a demand for armed guards.
 In 2022 the Bentonville School District administrators stated that they increased security but that it was not feasible to hire armed guards for all campuses due to difficulties in hiring and in loaning police officers from police departments.